A Century of Excellence

-In March 1983, the Orchestra’s first Rainbow concert series began.
+In March 1983, the Orchestra’s first Rainbow concert series (now Music Explorers) began.
 These thirty-minute programs are designed for young people aged three to six years.
 An energetic host involves the children in singing, clapping, and moving to the music.
 Cleveland Orchestra musicians and guests perform short solo selections and child-friendly tunes, to introduce their instruments.
 Since its inception, more than 720 Rainbow concerts have been performed — reaching the Orchestra’s youngest audience members!

 Youth Orchestra Is Formed